Operation MacArthur: March

 On 26 March two battalions of the 320th Regiment attacked Firebase 14 (14.378°N 107.725°E).
-Companies A and B of the 3rd Battalion, 8th Infantry Regiment, had established the outpost a few days earlier to protect the Polei Kleng Camp 12km to the east.
+Companies A and B of the 3rd Battalion, 8th Infantry Regiment, had established the outpost a few days earlier to protect the Polei Kleng Camp 12 km to the east.
 Employing flamethrowers in addition to automatic weapons and RPG-2s, the PAVN penetrated the northwest perimeter and briefly occupied a few bunkers until driven off by a U.S. counterattack.
 135 PAVN and 19 U.S. were killed in the fighting.
 On 30 March the 173rd Airborne Brigade flew to Bình Định Province to swap places with the 3rd Brigade, 4th Infantry Division, bringing all three brigades of the Division together for the first time in the war.

 April

 Beginning on 1 April and continuing for eight days, PAVN gunners fired some 400 mortar and recoilless rifle rounds into Firebase 14, which the 3/8th Infantry, had relinquished to the 1st Battalion, 35th Infantry Regiment.
 On 5 April, Companies A, B and C from the 35th Infantry Regiment encountered a battalion from the PAVN 320th Regiment west of the base and killed 48 PAVN before they broke contact; U.S. losses were one killed.
-On 9 April a unit of the 3rd Brigade found a weapons cache 13 mi northwest of Kontum containing 14 individual weapons, five M72 LAWs, one 60mm mortar and 65 60mm mortar rounds and 3,000 rounds of small arms ammunition.
+On 9 April a unit of the 3rd Brigade found a weapons cache 13 mi northwest of Kontum containing 14 individual weapons, five M72 LAWs, one 60 mm mortar and 65 60 mm mortar rounds and 3,000 rounds of small arms ammunition.
 On 15 April at 13:00 Company C, 1/35th Infantry was attacked by fire west of Firebase 14, the unit returned fire and was supported by artillery and airstrikes and reinforced by a unit of the 1st Brigade.
 The enemy withdrew leaving 12 dead; U.S. losses were nine killed.

 The sudden spike in activity around Firebase 14 came into clearer focus on 20 April.
 A pair of PAVN deserters told their interrogators that the B3 Front was trying to strengthen its infiltration and supply routes that led from the tri-border area to the central plateau where the major cities were located.
-General Stone responded to this report by establishing a second outpost a short distance to the west of Firebase 14 manned by elements of the 1st Battalion, 14th Infantry Regiment and the 1st Battalion, 22nd Infantry Regiment.
+Stone responded to this report by establishing a second outpost a short distance to the west of Firebase 14 manned by elements of the 1st Battalion, 14th Infantry Regiment and the 1st Battalion, 22nd Infantry Regiment.
 Like Firebase 14, it was situated on a key piece of terrain that overlooked the surrounding area.